 You can use either hard-boiled eggs or empty intact eggshells.

 Draw lines and images on the egg using crayons or oil pastels.
+Use regular crayons, not the washable type.

 a.)
 White crayon - white crayon is popularly used for doing crayon resist art.
 The seemingly invisible white outlines drawn on a white surface such as paper or eggs are later "magically" revealed when the surface is dyed or painted over with colors.